KingOfBugbounty/KingOfBugBountyTips/README.md

 > @zeroc00I

 - [Explained comand](https://bit.ly/3hL263x)
+echo is a command that outputs the strings it is being passed as arguments.
+What to Waybackurls?
+Accept line-delimited domains on stdin, fetch known URLs from the Wayback Machine for .domain.com and output them on stdout.
+Httpx? is a fast and multi-purpose HTTP.
+GF?
+A wrapper around grep to avoid typing common patterns and anew Append lines from stdin to a file, but only if they don't already appear in the file.
+Outputs new lines to stdout too, removes duplicates.

 ```bash
 echo "domain" | waybackurls | httpx -silent -timeout 2 -threads 100 | gf redirect | anew